NASCAR Whelen Modified Tour: 1985

 Richie Evans, the first NASCAR national touring division driver to capture nine national championships is tied with Mike Stefanik for the most NASCAR championships in the Modifieds, won his last championship posthumously in 1985, the first year of the Winston Modified Tour.
 Driving his own designed and built cars and maintained in his own shop in Rome, NY for sponsor concrete magnate B.R.
 DeWitt, Evans won 12 of his 28 starts on the tour, including five consecutive victories at five tracks in July and August.
 Billy Nacewicz was the team's crew chief.
 Other strong contenders on the tour included Stefanik, George Kent, Jimmy Spencer, Brian Ross, Reggie Ruggiero, Brett Bodine, Charlie Jarzombek, Jeff Fuller, George Brunnhoelzl, Doug Heveron, Jamie Tomaino, John Rosati, Corky Cookman, Greg Sacks, Mike McLaughlin, and Bugs Stevens.
 Many other top racers focused on their local tracks but ran limited tour schedules.
 In October, the season ended in tragedy when Evans was killed in an accident while practicing for the final race of the tour season, the Winn-Dixie 500 at Martinsville Speedway.
 He had already clinched the title; Mike McLaughlin, driving for Len Boehler, finished second in the points standings.

 2017

 Following the 2016 season, the NASCAR Whelen Southern Modified Tour ceased operation and was merged with the Whelen Modified Tour.
 For 2017, Bristol and Charlotte were brought over in the merger and Myrtle Beach was added to start the season.
 During the 2017 season, Ted Christopher died in a plane crash near North Branford on September 16 enroute to race at a tour event that night at Riverhead Raceway.
 The car owner later dropped out of the event and Christopher was credited with a Did Not Start and last place position.
-Cristopher was honored during the next race held at New Hampshire with a decal displayed on the cars and with Woody Pitkat driving Ted Christopher's modified.
+Christopher was honored during the next race held at New Hampshire with a decal displayed on the cars and with Woody Pitkat driving Ted Christopher's modified.
 Stafford Motor Speedway retired his number 13 from its weekly modified racing.